 " in 1994.
 In response to the act, states issued grade-level standards followed by "revised standards" and then "improved standards."
 None of these attempts brought test scores up, and in 2002 the second President Bush signed into law the "No Child Left Behind Act

 Did NCLB improve test scores?
-No. And in the following decade, the SAT has been re-normed and state standards have been revised again, and now we have a new version of the same failed idea: The Common Core State Standards Initiative.
+No. And in the following decade, the SAT has been re-normed and state standards have been revised again, and now we have a new version of the same failed idea: The Common Core State Standards Initiative

 when they could be used for materials and programs.
-Common Core isn't going to address the problem of stealing precious instructional time for ever-increasing testing, and it won't reduce the financial burden imposed on school districts, but it will add to the conundrum: data gathering.
+Common Core isn't going to address the problem of stealing precious instructional time for ever-increasing testing, and it won't reduce the financial burden imposed on school districts, but it will add to the conundrum: data gathering

 In other words, your kids are spending at least 19 full school days each year providing marketing data for corporations at taxpayer expense.
 And that's just one of the questionable uses for Common Core's data mining.

 I thought about the summer I was a foreign exchange student in Czechoslovakia.
 It was 1992, the summer the country voted to split into the Czech Republic and Slovakia.
 The Velvet Revolution had turned out the Communist government just 2 1/2 years ago, and although the young people were very optimistic about life and relishing their freedom, the older people seemed unreasonably suspicious and discouraged in my opinion.

 One day I was on the bus with my host sister when a transit official stepped on board to make sure everyone had a stamped ticket.
 The older woman next to me pulled out what looked like a worn-out passport and held it on her lap.
 She kept it in sight until the transit official finished checking tickets, and then she put it away in her bag.